-Col 3:1-4 If ye then be risen with Christ, seek those things which are above, where Christ sitteth on the right hand of God.
+Col 3:1 If ye then be risen with Christ, seek those things which are above, where Christ sitteth on the right hand of God.
 2 Set your affection on things above, not on things on the earth.
 3 For ye are dead, and your life is hid with Christ in God.
 4 When Christ, who is our life, shall appear, then shall ye also appear with him in glory.

 What is the temple to which we are to turn?
-After Pentecost, the church, the body of Christ, is God's temple (Eph 2:19-21).
-Our interactions with one another are a central resource for us in dealing with trials and claiming God's deliverance.
+After Pentecost, the church, the body of Christ, is God's temple: